Note: MUST* and MUST NOT* (with asterisk) denotes legal requirement

 g) If asked, organisations MUST* provide a valid business address or free phone telephone number that recipients can use to contact the organisation.

 h) Fundraisers MUST* make appropriate disclosure statements (see L10 in the Legal Appendices)

-i) If an organisation uses a subcontractor (such as an external telephone fundraiser who falls within the definition of professional fundraiser L8), then the subcontractor MUST inform contacts of the identity of the organisation on whose behalf the calls are being made along with details of the sub-contractor’s remuneration in connection with the appeal (see L8 of Legal appendices for the definition of professional fundraiser).
+i) If an organisation uses a subcontractor (such as an external telephone fundraiser who falls within the definition of professional fundraiser), then the subcontractor MUST inform contacts of the identity of the organisation on whose behalf the calls are being made along with details of the sub-contractor’s remuneration in connection with the appeal (see L8 of Legal appendices for the definition of professional fundraiser).

 j) In England and Wales, the appropriate statement (L10) MUST* be made during each call and a written statement must be sent within seven days of any payment being made by the donor to the professional fundraiser.